-Seems like the landscape is missing something doesn’t it?!
+Seems like the landscape is missing something, doesn’t it?!

 When buying a mobile home on leased land within the greater Sarasota Florida area one has to remember that when paying lot rent the owner of the home, technically, does not own the land the home resides on.
-The reason for this is that the person owning the home owns personal property, just like a vehicle and not traditional real estate.
+The reason for this is that the person owning the home owns the personal property, just like a vehicle, and not traditional real estate.

 When buying a mobile home on leased land in the greater Sarasota Florida area the Buyer is paying the park for the maintenance and upkeep of the land the home is on through a payment referred to as lot rent.

 Lot rent will be paid each month to the mobile home park and will cover several monthly fees.
-Most common are the fees associated with water, sewer, trash, lawn care and the usage and upkeep of the mobile home park amenities such as the pool and walking trails.
+Most common are the fees associated with water, sewer, trash, lawn care, and the usage and upkeep of the mobile home park amenities such as the pool and walking trails.

-When the lawn care is covered this means that each week the mobile home park will have a landscaping company come out and cut, blow, mulch and edge all the grass in the mobile home community.
+When the lawn care is covered this means that each week the mobile home park will have a landscaping company come out and cut, blow, mulch, and edge all the grass in the mobile home community.
 This landscape work does not just include the large common areas but also the areas in and around each and every mobile home within the mobile home park.

-When the lawn mowers are moving at the speed at which they are moving then the construction of fences will not be efficient due to the how the landscapers cut the grass as additional fences would lead to additional time needed to cut in and around each individual fence.
+When the lawnmowers are moving at the speed at which they are moving then the construction of fences will not be efficient due to how the landscapers cut the grass as additional fences would lead to the additional time needed to cut in and around each individual fence.

-Shorter amount of time equals a lower landscaping bill.
+A shorter amount of time equals a lower landscaping bill.

-When looking at buying a mobile home on leased land in the Sarasota Florida be conscious of the fact that most mobile home parks will not allow fences in any way shape or form due to the way the lawn is mowed.
+When looking at buying a mobile home on leased land in Sarasota Florida be conscious of the fact that most mobile home parks will not allow fences in any way shape or form due to the way the lawn is mowed.
 As long as you, the Buyer, know this on the front end then you will be well on your way to enjoying the nicely cut yard that your mobile home resides on!

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.